ElektraInitiative/libelektra/doc/CODING.md

 - **examples:** Examples on how to use the core library.
 - **tests:** Contains the testing framework for the source (**src**).

-More about the structure you find in the folder's `README.md`.
+More about the structure can be found in the folder's `README.md`.

 ## General Information